By Rica Zeitoune.

 Owners of art often seek accredited appraisals when considering estate and inheritance affairs or before donating their artworks for tax purposes.
 Both scenarios impose potential implications in determining value and may compel an appraiser in one of two directions.
 When a work is inherited, an owner would rather underestimate its value to ensure a smaller tax liability.
 The stakes of appropriately measuring the value of the work are severe, since the owner intends to assure that they are not bequeathing an illiquid asset with a heavy tax liability.
 If an owner decides to donate their work to a museum, they may prefer to enhance the value of their work in order to receive a larger tax deduction.
 The potential impact of these forces may compromise the fair market value of a work.

 In order to keep more consistent valuations across the board, art appraisers conform with the Uniform Standards of Professional Appraisal Practice (USPAP) set by the Appraisal Foundation, which is based in Washington, D.C.
 Adherence to USPAP is required of art appraisal associations as well as examinations for recertification every five years.
-Accredited and generally accepted appraisal institutions are certified by professional appraisal organizations such as the Appraisers Association of America or the American Society of Appraisers.
+Accredited and generally accepted appraisal institutions are certified by three professional appraisal organizations: the Appraisers Association of America, the American Society of Appraisers, and the International Society of Appraisers.

 The difficulties related to the elusive nature of art have also directly affected the functions of the Internal Revenue Service (IRS), more specifically, the Art Appraisal Service (AAS).
 The Art Advisory Panel of the Commissioner of Internal Revenue (“the Panel”) was established in 1968 to support the AAS by ensuring accurate claimed values for fine and decorative art.
 The Panel was first comprised of twelve members of prominent art market figures such as museum curators, directors, auction representatives, scholars, and dealers.
 Over the decades, the Panel has grown to approximately twenty members divided into two subgroups, the Fine Arts Panel and the Decorative Arts Panel.
 The Panel meetings, which are closed to the public in order to protect the personal information of taxpayers, occur twice a year.